 This is obviously fake, but thousands of people fall for the W2 phone scam each year.
 The IRS doesn't contact people and demand sensitive information, and they don't make threats by phone.
 If there is an outstanding tax bill, they will contact you by mail first.
 They would never ask you to wire them money or give them your credit card number over the phone.

 The IRS also doesn't contact the local police over an unpaid tax bill.
 They don't deport people, and they don't make you pay without having a chance to dispute the amount of the bill.
 If you think you've fallen victim to a phone scam, it's important to report it right away.
 Contact the IRS and give them the phone number of the scammer.
+Don't be a victim, always be on the lookout!

 How To Find A Reputable Tax Preparer?